8 Types of Owls in Georgia

 8. Eastern Screech Owl

-Lastly, The Eastern Screech Owl is a common small owl in Georgia.
+Lastly, the Eastern Screech Owl is a common small owl in Georgia.
 It is characterized by its distinct call, which consists of a descending series of trills.
-They prefer to live in open woodlands and are typically seen in the early morning or late evening hours.
+They prefer to live in open woodlands and are typically seen in the early morning or late evening.
 They feed on small mammals, birds, and insects.

-These types of Owls in Georgia can also be identified by their rusty brown coloration, white spots or streaks on their body, large yellow eyes, and a round head with no ear tufts.
+These types of Owls in Georgia can also be identified by their rusty brown coloration, white spots or streaks on their bodies, large yellow eyes, and round heads with no ear tufts.
 Eastern Screech Owls in Georgia generally nest between April and May, laying two to six eggs.
 They are cavity nesters and often utilize abandoned woodpecker holes for nesting sites.

 Protecting these cavities from being disturbed by humans or other predators is important so these owls can raise their young successfully.
 Georgia’s Eastern Screech Owl population is strong and remains stable.